Is There an AI Bubble? Robust Date-Stamping for Periods of Exuberance: Real-data Experiments

 In this section, we discuss the calibration of the cross-validated thresholds used in the SV-ADF tests and, in turn, the decision rules for accepting or rejecting the hypothesis involving bubble detection.
 We simulate data from model~\eqref{eq:main_model_used} under \(H_0\) ($\delta=1$), using the volatility specifications in \cite{sarkar2025double}.
 For each sample size \(n \in \{100,200,\dots,1000\}\), we generate 1000 independent replications and compute the 90th percentile of the resulting SV-ADF statistic.
 Guided by both the calibrated values and the asymptotic implications of Theorems~\ref{thm:orig-consistency} and~\ref{thm:collapse-consistency}, we find that these upper 90 percent critical values are well approximated by \(\log(n)/10\), which is adopted as the origination threshold for speculative bubbles.

 For bubble collapse, the relevant threshold is based on the lower 10th percentile of the ADF statistic under \(H_1\).
 Because this distribution under \(H_1\) depends on nuisance parameters in the model, and hence the threshold may vary across specifications, we proceed differently: for each \(n\), we randomly draw values of \(r_e, r_f, c, d, \alpha\), and $\eta,$ compute the corresponding 10th percentile threshold of the SV-ADF statistic, and then average across draws.
 The resulting sequence is most closely approximated by \(\log(n)/2\), which we therefore use as the collapse threshold.
-Further details, together with the code used in the calibration exercise, are provided in the \hyperref[sec:threshs]{Appendix A.8}.
+The code for the calibration exercise, along with more detailed discussion on thresholds choices and robustness checks are provided in \hyperref[sec:threshs]{Appendix A.8} and \href{https://github.com/AbirS2026/SVADF-Bubble}{GitHub}.
 Figure~\ref{fig:one_simulation} below provides a visual representation of the estimated start and end points of a bubble for one simulated time series path.

 As explained in Section~\ref{sec:section4}, the conventional PWY procedure applies the same threshold; see Table 1 in \cite{phillips2011explosive}, to both bubble origination and collapse.
 Our procedure instead calibrates the origination and collapse thresholds separately, allowing the two margins of the episode to reflect different underlying distributions.
 Hence, it is expected to deliver more accurate date-stamps for bubble origination and collapse, together with improved power in the corresponding statistical procedures.
 Table~\ref{tab:id_rates} reports bubble origination and collapse identification rates across alternative simulated configurations of \((r_e,r_f)\), comparing the proposed SV-ADF procedure with the PWY approach.
 These results show that the SV-ADF procedure delivers uniformly higher power to detect both bubble origination and collapse across the regimes considered.